Orcomp/Standards/README.md

 # Coding Standards

-- With and without comments being required.
+We follow 99.9% of the standards outline here: https://csharpguidelines.codeplex.com/

+The only differences are:

-- Underscores for private fields
+- Use underscores for private fields ```(private string _myString;)```
-- Remove This. keywords
+- Remove ```This.``` keywords
-- Use regions as little as possible.
+- Use regions as little as possible. ([I Hate #Regions](http://visualstudiogallery.msdn.microsoft.com/0ca60d35-1e02-43b7-bf59-ac7deb9afbca) VS extension.)

 # Repository

-- Project guidelines (coding standards and project structure) are found in the "doc" folder
+- Project guidelines (coding standards and project structure) are found in the "doc" folder.)
+- Summary of project guidelines: http://www.geertvanhorrik.com/2012/04/04/setting-output-directories-of-projects/
 - Stylecop settings we follow
 - gitignore file